MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 # How Copilot for Microsoft 365 decides which plugin to use

 Microsoft Copilot for Microsoft 365 is your personal assistant for work.
 It helps with various general **tasks**, such as writing, summarizing, researching, and more.
-Copilot has different **skills** that correspond to these different types of tasks.
+Copilot has different **capabilities** that correspond to these different types of tasks.
 For example, Copilot can summarize action items from a meeting, suggest edits to a file, or track down resources and experts on a given topic within your organization.
 Each skill has its own parameters and outputs that are tailored to the specific task.

 Like any large language model(LLM), Copilot for Microsoft 365 is trained with data at a point in time.
 To retrieve and process new and real-time information, especially data that's specific to your organization and workflows, Copilot requires _plugins_. **Plugins** extend Copilot for Microsoft 365's skills and utility for end users, enabling it to choose the right skill for a given task or request.